ajoykayak/Anagram_PL/README.md

 # 1. OS dictionary i.e. '/usr/share/dict/words' and
 # 2. The location of the dictionary text file and output file directory (these must be the same directory) i.e. '/Users/vanderwoude/desktop'
 # Note: inputs are within quotes and also do not contain '/' at the end of the string.
-# The answers are written to a text file call : anagrams.txt
+# The answers are written to a text file called : anagrams.txt